artchen/ghost-theme-memory/README.md

 ## Development

-If you are going to develop your own features/styles/etc upon **Typescript**, here is how to set up the development environment.
+If you are going to develop your own features/styles/etc upon Typescript, here is how to set up the development environment.

 Clone the repository.